mateus4k/mateus4k.github.io/content/posts/circuit-breakers.md

 +++
-title = "Circuit Breakers - The Complete Guide" date = "2023-04-14"
+title = "Circuit Breakers: Complete Guide" date = "2023-04-14"
 author = "Mateus Sampaio"
 description = "The circuit breaker is a microservices design pattern that improves system resilience by isolating failing services.
 It wraps an external service call and monitors recent failures.
 When the number of failures exceeds a threshold, the circuit breaker trips and gives the external service time to recover its health.
 This prevents cascading failures and increases overall system reliability."